JonWil91/milestone-4/README.md

 * Want to click the Blog link in the navbar and visit the blog page
 * Want to click the Gallery button in the navbar and visit the Gallery page
-* Want to click the user Account button in the navbar and have an option to view the user account if signed in or sign out
+* Want to click the user Account button in the navbar and have an option to view the user account if signed in, and if not signed in then the option to sign out
 * Want the user Account button to provide an option to sign in or register as a new user if one has not already been created
 * Want the user profile button to take me to a user profile page
 * Want the sign out button to give me the option to sign out as a user

-* Want the blog page to have blogs laid out in a clear structure and to span multiple pages if needed
+* Want the blog page to have blogs laid out in a clear structure
 * Want to click individual blogs and view their content
 * Want to be able to comment or like individual blog posts and have the input displayed clearly and added to the post